Collaboration

 The most basic way is to invite users on a per-project basis.
 Open your project in Plasmic Studio, and click the “Share” button on the top-right.
 Here, you can invite a user by email or share an invite link.

-If work with the same users on multiple projects, you may want to add them to your team.
-Open Plasmic Studio, click on your team on the left panel, then click the gear icon to open “Team settings”.
+If you work with the same users on multiple projects, you may want to add them to your organization.
+Open Plasmic Studio, click on your organization on the left panel, then click the gear icon to open organization settings.
 Similar to inviting per-project, you can invite by email or share an invite link.
-For each user, you can set a team role, which is the default role they will have for all projects under the team.
+For each user, you can set a role, which is their default access for all projects under the organization.

 Multiplayer